 The band was founded by Martijn Westerholt back in 2002, who – I am told – had to leave Within Temptation after Mother Earth for health reasons.
 Most definitely, the change has been a good thing.
 And – as the saying goes – sometimes things seem to happen for a reason.

-Lucidity presents itself kind of laid back, very musical Gothic Metal robe, together with genuine symphonic elements.
+Lucidity presents itself in a laid back, very musical Gothic Metal robe, together with genuine symphonic elements.
 A great mix of darker sections, complete with some death grunts.
 Those nicely coexist in the same space than the very light and airy parts, then again followed by very good metal solos and some sturdy riffing.
 And then there is Marco Hietala from Nightwish and Tarot again, who managed to put some spice into some of the songs.

 All this is very well connected by their front vocalist Charlotte Wessels, who fits the style of music perfectly in this record.
 She joined from her former band To Elysium to a band she thought would be a one-time studio project.
 How wrong things turn out to be sometimes.
 In the end, you would not want another voice for this specific set of tracks.

 The album starts very well with the aforementioned Sever.
-The following track Frozen finally gets the Lucidity the magic, speed and oomph it needs.
+The following track Frozen finally gets the Lucidity the magic, speed, and oomph it needs.
 To hit it off like that straight from the start really speaks of the quality of the musicians.
 And no doubt, looking at the list of guest musicians on top of the players already mentioned.
 And you find great names, like Ad Sluijter (ex Epica), Liv Kristine (ex Leaves’ Eyes) and Ariën van Weesenbeek.

 Not many bands have managed that in this form.
 Chapeau.